 After you finally reach the second peak of The Twins, you can breathe a sigh of relief because it’s all downhill from here!

 If you’re expecting scenic views from on top of either of The Twins, you’ll be disappointed.
-In fact, if it wasn’t for the markers, you wouldn’t even know that you had conquered The Twins.
+If it wasn’t for the markers, you wouldn’t even know that you had conquered The Twins.

 Nonetheless, the most scenic views lie just ahead after The Twins at the ridge that opens up to Stanley.